History

 1941

-Harvey Cedars Bible Conference opens
+Harvey Cedars Bible Presbyterian Conference begins

 By 1941, the Great Depression held the nation.
 Waterfront lots cost $75, the railroad to the island was gone, and most of the 14 great Victorian hotels on Long Beach Island had been destroyed or abandoned.